arnabphoenix/imagenet-100-classifier/README.md

   - Accuracy: 48%
   - Training Time: 25004.28 seconds
   - Inference Time: 0.368 seconds
   - The entire classification report containing the Precision, Recall, and F1 score are included in the log files of each model

+**ResNet-18**:
+  - To be included soon